 Calculating the total weight of the mixture, measure out 2% in weight of your chosen essential or fragrance oils and add it to the Dendritic salt and mix well until the essential oils have been absorbed.

 Next measures out the Epsom salts and add to the mixing bowl, mix well with the Dendritic salt.

 Finally measure out the Sea salt and add it to the bowl too.

-Leave the mixture to stand, covered, for at least a day for the fragrance to thoroughly permeate all the salts.
+Mix everything together well and leave the mixture to stand for at least a day for the fragrance to thoroughly permeate all the salts.

-Using a large funnel or suitable utensil, you can now decant a little at a time into a suitable bottle or jar for using as you please.For adding a little effervescence, mix together a little sodium bicarbonate and granular citric acid (50/50) and replace some of the sea salt weight-for-weight.
+Using a large funnel or suitable utensil, you can now decant a little at a time into a suitable bottle or jar.

 There are lots of salts available to try:-

 * Genuine Dead Sea Salt is widely used in Spa applications because of its unique mineral content.

 * Himalayan Pink Rock Salt contains an almost identical set of elements as those in our body in the same proportions as occur in our blood.
 The distinctive pink colour is due the high mineral content, specifically iron, potassium and magnesium, all vital for good health.

 * Sea Salt is available in different grades from fine through to course, and even extra.